 Unlike most anime dubbed by 4Kids, Pokémon has a lot of the series available on DVD (it helps that 4Kids has never owned home video rights for the franchise).
 But there are some weak spots.
 So you want to get some of the episodes of the Johto arc?
-Well, all of the Johto-arc DVDs can only be found online now, as Seasons 3-5 never got re-released onto DVD boxsets.
+Well, all of the Johto-arc singles DVDs can only be found online now, as Seasons 3-5 never got re-released onto DVD boxsets.
 Worse, some DVDs are only available used, with several over $90.
 As for the Master Quest season?
 Good luck finding either the 1st or 2nd box set without using Google.
 The rest of the franchise however, isn't too difficult to find on DVD.

 The banned episodes of Pokemon, even if they were dubbed, the most famous of which is the seizure-inducing "Denno Senshi Porygon" that aired only once in Japan, are a notable example.

-The Japanese version for the original series in general is very difficult to find due to there being no official home video release for it.
+The Japanese version for the original series in general is very difficult to find due to there being no official home video release for it and no complete fansub.
 Though it's not impossible to track down recent episodes, only the hardest of hardcore fans have seen much of the first several seasons in Japanese.
 The only exceptions are the banned episodes.

 The infamous "Beauty and the Beach" wasn't initially broadcast in the West due to its inherently lewd premise... and James's fake breasts.
 It was dubbed with some inevitable edits and broadcast Out of Order during Season 3, after which it was never seen again.
 It isn't even on the DVD sets.

 After singer Noriko Sakai, who narrated the short Pichu and Pikachu was arrested for a drug abuse scandal in 2009, OLM, the production company behind the Anime, went so far out of their way to ban the short from ANY future appearance on Home Video.